 For the purposes of the Australian and New Zealand Code of Conduct for Trans-Tasman Patent and Trade Marks Attorneys 2018 (the Code), AJ Park IP Ltd is a member of an ‘ownership group’ within the meaning of the Code.
-The ownership group comprises AJ Park IP Limited, AJ Park Law Limited, Spruson & Ferguson Pty Limited, Spruson & Ferguson Lawyers Pty Ltd, Pizzeys Patent and Trade Mark Attorneys Pty Ltd, GH PTM Pty Ltd, GH Law Pty Ltd (each GH entity operates under the Griffith Hack brand in Australia) and Applied Marks Pty Ltd. Additional incorporated patent and trade mark attorney entities operating as ‘Spruson & Ferguson’ and ‘Pizzeys’ form part of the IPH Limited group outside Australia and New Zealand.
+The ownership group comprises AJ Park IP Limited, AJ Park Law Limited, Spruson & Ferguson Pty Limited, Spruson & Ferguson Lawyers Pty Ltd, Pizzeys Patent and Trade Mark Attorneys Pty Ltd, GH PTM Pty Ltd, GH Law Pty Ltd (each GH entity operates under the Griffith Hack brand in Australia) and Applied Marks Pty Ltd. Additional incorporated patent and trade mark attorney and legal entities operating as ‘Smart & Biggar’, ‘Spruson & Ferguson’ and ‘Pizzeys’ form part of the IPH Limited group outside of Australia and New Zealand.

 Information on all legal entities forming part of the IPH Limited group is available here.